ember-learn/handbook/ember-releases.md

 Pro tip: if you're looking for the exact date that a project has released you can run `npm info ember-source time` and see the list of releases and dates.

-## 6. Upgrade Guide
+## Upgrade Guide

+💁 manual process

 1. Clone [upgrade-guide](https://github.com/ember-learn/upgrade-guide) and run `npm install`.
 (You can run `ember serve` and visit [http://localhost:4200](http://localhost:4200) to see your changes take effect.)
-2. Run `ember generate upgrade-notes <VERSION>` (e.g. `ember g upgrade-notes 3.25`) to create 3 Markdown files.
+2. Run `ember generate upgrade-notes <NEW_VERSION>` (e.g. `ember g upgrade-notes 3.25`) to create 3 Markdown files.
 3. Edit the files by recording features and deprecations.
 You can find short descriptions for features and deprecations in the release blog post.
-(See [step 3](#3-release-blog-post))
 4. Edit the `app/utils/ember-versions.js` file.
 Append the release version to the end of the array.
-5. Run `yarn lint` and `yarn test`.
+5. Run `npm run lint` and `npm test`.
 (You will likely need to update 1 test assertion.
 It checks how many features and deprecations can be seen since Ember 3.15 release.)
 6. Open a pull request, then merge it.

 ## 7. Glitch Ember starter